pieterjm/hackable_esp_device/README.md

 void handleFileRequest(String path, uint8_t permissionLevel);\
 void handleFileUpload();\
 void handleFileDownload();
-4. Move the platoformio.ini file from the root dir to the `hackableEspDevicePlatoformio` dir
+4. Move the platoformio.ini file from the root dir to the `hackableEspDevicePlatoformio` dir.
-5. Copy all files from `hackableEspDevice\data` to `hackableEspDevicePlatformio\data`
+5. Copy all files from `hackableEspDevice\data` to `hackableEspDevicePlatformio\data`.

 ### Customization of hackable ESP (Contains spoilers)(Look in code of readme.md)
 <!--